 Amit is a web developer and writer turned digital entrepreneur.
-He loves writing on technology, online income, and self-improvement.
+He loves writing on technology, social media, and self-improvement.

 Uploading articles to WordPress website is a fairly easy task.
 With just a few clicks, everyone can upload an article to a WordPress website.
 It is easy but at the same time, you have to master some areas as it helps your article to rank on various search engines.